 Channel Hop: Started on CBS in 1973, moved to ABC a year later (six weeks after CBS canceled it), returned to CBS in 1982 for a six-year run.
 Also had syndicated nighttime editions, as well as the daily 1991 and 2002-04 versions.
+Finally, there's the 2012 GSN version.

 Development Hell: No fewer than ten pilots have been made since 1996.
 Of those, only two have gone to series.